 - Macro Etch

-In the UK, you’ll operate under one of the following:
+In the UK you will operate under one of the following codes:

 - BS – National British Standard